IRTF-HRPC/drafts/draft-terminology.md

 However as noted in the research by Ron Eglash, this seemingly entrenched technical terminology is relatively recent.
 It is not too late for these terms to be replaced with alternative metaphors that are more accurate, clearer, less distracting, and that do not offend their readers.
 Language matters and metaphors matter.
 Indeed, metaphors can be incredibly useful devices to make more human the complex technical concepts presented in RFCs.
 Metaphors should not be avoided, but rather taken seriously.
 Renowned linguist George Lakoff argued in 1980 that the ubiquitous use of metaphors in our everyday speech indicates a fundamental instinct to "structure our most basic understandings of experience" {{Lakoff}}.
 Metaphors structure relationships, and they frame possibilities and impossibilities {{Wyatt}}.

 Like Graves, this document recognises the monumental challenge of addressing linguistics and power, and attempts to "promote awareness that may lead to eventual wide-spread change" {{BrodieGravesGraves}} and suggests first steps for actions that may remedy the inadvertent use of undesirable terms'.
-To that end, the list below is a tersely written set of IETF-specific arguments as to why the RFC Editor should be encouraged to correct other content and clarity issues with respect to excluding language and metaphors:
+To that end, the list below is a tersely written set of IETF-specific arguments as to why the RFC Editor should be encouraged to correct other content and clarity issues with respect to exclusionary language and metaphors:

- * The RFC series is intended to remain online in perpetuity.
-Societal attitudes to offensive and excluding language shift over time in the direction of more empathy, not less.
+ 1. The RFC series is intended to remain online in perpetuity.
+Societal attitudes to offensive and exclusionary language shift over time in the direction of more empathy, not less.
- * That excluding terms in RFCs are largely hidden from the larger public, or read only by engineers, is no excuse to ignore social-level reactions to the terms.
+ 2. That exclusionary terms in RFCs are largely hidden from the larger public, or read only by engineers, is no excuse to ignore social-level reactions to the terms.
 If the terms would be a poor choice for user-facing application features, the terms should be avoided in technical documentation and specifications, too.
- * At the time of this drafting, the digital technology community has a problem with monoculture.
-And because the diversity of the technical community is already a problem, a key strategy to breaking monoculture is to ensure that technical documentation is addressed to a wide audience and multiplicity of readers.
+ 3. At the time of this drafting, the digital technology community has a problem with monoculture.
+And because the diversity of the technical community is already a problem, a key strategy to breaking monoculture is to ensure that technical documentation is addressed to a wider audience and greater multiplicity of readers.
- * And yet the technical community already includes members who take offense to these terms.
-Eradicating the use of excluding terminology in official RFCs recognises the presence of and acknowledges the requests from black and brown engineers and from women and gender-non-conforming engineers to avoid the use of exclusive terminology.
+ 4. And yet the technical community already includes members who take offense to these terms.
+Eradicating the use of exclusionary terminology in official RFCs recognises the presence of and acknowledges the requests from black and brown engineers and from women and gender-non-conforming engineers to avoid the use of exclusionary terminology.

-This document does not try to prescribe terminology shifts for any and all language that could be deemed exclusive.
-Instead what follow are specific alternative suggestions to "master-slave" and "white-blacklist" and the rationale for the use of the alternatives.
-Additional considerations are presented in a subsequent section.
+This document does not try to prescribe terminology shifts for any and all language that could be deemed exclusionary.
+Instead what follow are two examples of specific alternative suggestions to "master-slave" and "white-blacklist" and the rationale for the use of the alternatives.
+Suggested actions for handling additional considerations are presented in a subsequent section.

 ## Master-Slave

-Master-slave is an offensive and exclusive metaphor that will and should never become fully detached from history.
-Aside from being unprofessional and exclusive it stifled the participation of students whom Eglash interviewed for his research.
+Master-slave is an offensive and exclusionary metaphor that will and should never become fully detached from history.
+Aside from being unprofessional and exclusionary it stifled the participation of students whom Eglash interviewed for his research.
 He asks: "If the master-slave metaphor affected these tough-minded engineers who had the gumption to make it through a technical career back in the days when they may have been the only black persons in their classes, what impact might it have on black students who are debating whether or not to enter science and technology careers at all?" {{Eglash}}

 Aside from the arguably most important reason outlined above, these terms are becoming less used and therefore increasingly less compatible as more communities move away from its use (eg {{NIST}}, {{Python}}, {{Drupal}}, {{Github}} and {{Django}}.
 The usage of 'master' and 'slave' in hardware and software has been halted by the Los Angeles County Office of Affirmative Action, the Django community, the Python community and several other programming languages.
 This was done because the language is offensive and hurts people in the community {{Django2}}.
 Root operator Internet Systems Consortium stopped using the terms because they were asked to {{ISC}}.

 In addition to being inappropriate and arcane, the master-slave metaphor is both technically and historically inaccurate.
 For instance, in DNS the 'slave' is able to refuse zone transfers on the ground that it is malformed.
 The metaphor is incorrect historically given the most recent centuries during which "the role of the master was to abdicate and the role of the slave was to revolt" {{McClelland}}.
 Yet in another sense slavery is also not 'just an historic term', whereas freedom from slavery is a human-rights issue {{UDHR}}, it continues to exist in the present {{Wikipedia}}.
 Furthermore, this term set wasn't revived until recently, after WWII, and after many of the technologies that adopted it were already in use with different terminology {{Eglash}}.

-Lastly, we present not an additional rationale against their use, but an indicator of actual racism in the community that has been surfaced as a result of this larger debate among technologists, "I don't believe in PC (political correctness), mostly because the minorities constantly use it to get away with anything" {{Jansens}}.
-This illustrates the need to, as Graves is cited above as saying, continue to raise awareness within our community for eventual, lasting change on the continued front of struggle against the racists amongst us.

-### Suggested Alternatives
+Ultimately master-slave is a poor choice since it is 1) being used less frequently already 2) in a variety of applications 3) to correct perceived exclusionary effects 4) at the request of concerned members of the technical community.

+To find alternatives to master-slave, one can look to myriad existing implementations.
 There are also many other relationships that can be used as metaphors, Eglash's research calls into question the accuracy of the master-slave metaphor.
-Fortunately, there are ample alternatives for the master-slave relationship.
-Several options are suggested here and should be chosen based on the pairing that is most clear in context:
+An alternative should be chosen based on the pairing that is most clear in context:

- * Primary-secondary
+ * Primary-secondary based on authority.
+See for example {{RFC8499}}.
- * Primary-replica
+ * Primary-replica based originality.
- * Active-standby
+ * Active-standby based on state.
- * Writer-reader
+ * Writer-reader based on function.

-Since the use of master-slave is becoming less common in other technical communities, it is best to simply duplicate the metaphor being used by comparable or interoperable technologies.
-The IETF can show positive leadership in the technical community by setting standards without using offensive and exclusive metaphors.

-For the DNS, RFC 8499 defines the current best practise for DNS terminology and uses the term pair 'primary' and 'secondary' {{RFC8499}}.

 ## Blacklist-Whitelist